cdmandrews/cdmandrews.github.io/3301/weekly/week-07-notes.md

 #  Looking ahead

-I will update this with information about Week 08 soon.
+ [See the Week 08 notes](week-08-notes).
 Read the description for the [first major project](../project-1), and start a list of questions you have about what I'm asking you to do.

 Before you do anything else, your group needs to do two things.
 There's a "Group A Whatever forum" in your group area, and you can deliberate there if you don't have another means of communication you're using.